Kenasi123/black-jack/README.md

 # Blackjack
+Built with HTML, CSS, and Vanilla Javascript

+What inbuilt functions are we going to focus on?

+for loops
+Nested for Loops
+addEventListener
+setAttribute
+getAttribute
+document.querySelector
+createElement

 In this exercise, you will be creating a Blackjack game.
 If you are unfamiliar with the rules of blackjack, please watch [this video](https://www.youtube.com/watch?v=eyoh-Ku9TCI).
 Note that these instructions do not implement betting; only wins/losses.